coveo/source.coveo.com/_posts/2021-02-15-how-to-to-leverage-search-pages-api.md

 ## Conclusion:
 Timewise, this approach is a big win.
 Add to this the use of [coveo-turbo](https://coveo-turbo.github.io/), you can start building search pages locally and push them to the platform in a matter of seconds, as explained in this [Deploying a page to the Coveo platform article](https://coveo-turbo.github.io/docs/CLI-reference.html#deploy-a-page-to-the-coveo-platform).
 JavaScript and CSS customizations are supported as they are injected inline between script and style tags.

-It is recommendeded to use bundled coveo-turbo [custom components](https://coveo-turbo.github.io/#components) as much as possible to keep the inline header script as light as possible.
+It is recommended to use bundled coveo-turbo [custom components](https://coveo-turbo.github.io/#components) as much as possible to keep the inline header script as light as possible.

 Client concerns to consider before going forward with this approach:
 - Is the client okay with the fact that JavaScript code is on Coveo side (let them know that JSUI will still run client side but a delay to download the scripts is added)?